ShreyaThapa/v2-ach-api-docs/source/includes/_beneficialOwners.md

 ## Create a beneficial owner

 This section details how to create a new beneficial owner.
-To create `Beneficial Owners`, you need to collect the beneficial owner's full name, ssn, date of birth, and permanent address.
-Optionally, passport information must be included for foreign individuals that do not have a US issued ssn. `Beneficial Owners` require additional information that will give Dwolla the ability to confirm the identity of the individual.
+To create `beneficial owners`, you need to collect the beneficial owner's full name, ssn, date of birth, and permanent address.
+Optionally, passport information must be included for foreign individuals that do not have a US issued ssn. `Beneficial owners` require additional information that will give Dwolla the ability to confirm the identity of the individual.

+For more information on how to create a beneificial owner, refer to our [developer resource article](https://developers.dwolla.com/resources/business-verified-customer/adding-beneficial-owners.html)

 ### HTTP request
 `POST https://api.dwolla.com/customers/{id}/beneficial-owners`